Sync Recovery Community:

 As with many non-profit organizations, Sync Recovery depends on the generosity of our community.
 Your gift helps us reach more people and expand the locations we can offer our peer support services.
 Thank you in advance as you witness the impact and integrity of our work.

-Meet just a few of our volunteers
+Meet some of our volunteers

 Board Member